SciML/SciMLSensitivity.jl/docs/src/examples/hybrid_jump/bouncing_ball.md

 The bouncing ball is a classic hybrid ODE which can be represented in the [DifferentialEquations.jl event handling system](https://docs.sciml.ai/DiffEqDocs/stable/features/callback_functions/).
 This can be applied to ODEs, SDEs, DAEs, DDEs, and more.
-Let's now add the DiffEqFlux machinery to this problem in order to optimize the friction that's required to match data.
+Let's now add the SciMLSensitivity machinery to this problem in order to optimize the friction that's required to match data.
 Assume we have data for the ball's height after 15 seconds.
 Let's first start by implementing the ODE: